Victoralm/Install-dnscrypt-proxy-on-Ubuntu-18.04/README.md

 # Install dnscrypt-proxy on Ubuntu 18.04

-Not exact the best way to do it, but it works...
+Not exactly the best way to do it, but it works...

 [Oficial documentation to install on Linux](https://github.com/jedisct1/dnscrypt-proxy/wiki/Installation-linux)